 /test/XXX.pem

-Run the following command to connect to the Linux server.
+Connect to the Linux server.

-ssh root@<Public IP address of the Linux server> -i /test/XXX.pem
+with the actual information.ssh root@<Public IP address of the Linux server> -i /test/XXX.pem

-If the following command output is returned, run the
+If you see the following information, run

 ssh -o PubkeyAcceptedKeyTypes=+ssh-rsa root@<Public IP address of the Linux server> -i /test/XXX.pem

-command.sign_and_send_pubkey: no mutual signature supported root@47.110.XX.XX: Permission denied (publickey,gssapi-keyex,gssapi-with-mic)
+.sign_and_send_pubkey: no mutual signature supported root@47.110.XX.XX: Permission denied (publickey,gssapi-keyex,gssapi-with-mic)

 FAQ